Candide23/sringboot-crud-rest-api/README.md

 Learned how to add profiles (to deploy in different environments) Spring Boot project.

-Learned Transaction Management with Spring Boot and Spring Data JPA

 Learned how to deploy the Spring boot Blog app on AWS cloud (production)

 Dockering Spring Boot Application Step-by-Step